ona-li-toki-e-jan-Epiphany-tawa-mi/gigatools/README.md

 ## gigatools\_hammers

-`gigatools_hammers` is a mod provided with gigatools that uses the API to add hammers, which are like pickaxes, but dig in a 3x3 plane.

-Hammers are made with the same materials as their pickaxe counterparts, but with blocks instead of ingots/gems.

-If the mod `default` (i.e. Minetest Game) is present, adds hammers for the following materials:

-- Bronze.
-- Steel.
-- Diamond.
-- Mese.

-If the mod `mcl_tools` (i.e. Mineclonia, VoxeLibre) is present, adds hammers for the following materials:

-- Iron.
-- Gold.
-- Diamond.
-- Netherite.

 ## gigatools\_excavators

-`gigatools_excavators` is a mod provided with gigatools that uses the API to add excavators, which are like shovels, but dig in a 3x3 plane.

-Excavators are made with the same materials as their shovel counterparts, but with blocks instead of ingots/gems.

-If the mod `default` (i.e. Minetest Game) is present, adds excavators for the following materials:

-- Bronze.
-- Steel.
-- Diamond.
-- Mese.

-If the mod `mcl_tools` (i.e. Mineclonia, VoxeLibre) is present, adds excavators for the following materials:

-- Iron.
-- Gold.
-- Diamond.
-- Netherite.

 ## gigatools\_lumber\_axes

-`gigatools_lumber_axes` is a mod provided with gigatools that uses the API to add lumber axes, which are like axes, but dig in a 3x3x3 cuboid.
+Mods provided with gigatools that uses the API to add hammers and excavators, which are like pickaxes and shovels, but dig in a 3x3 plane, and lumber axes, which are like axes, but dig in a 3x3x3 cuboid.

-Lumber axes are made with the same materials as their axe counterparts, but with blocks instead of ingots/gems.
+They are made with the same materials as their single-node counterparts, but with blocks instead of ingots/gems.

-If the mod `default` (i.e. Minetest Game) is present, adds lumber axes for the following materials:
+If the mod `default` (i.e. Minetest Game) is present, adds tools for the following materials:

 - Bronze.